chaseruskin/verb/scripts/README.md

 # /scripts

-This directory contains quick scripts for helping develop Vertex.
+This directory contains quick scripts for helping develop Verb.